huggingface/huggingface.js/inference-2.0.md

 ## Custom requests

 `@huggingface/inference` supports tasks from https://huggingface.co/tasks, and is typed accordingly.
-But what if your model as additional inputs, or even custom inputs or outputs?
+But what if your model has additional inputs, or even custom inputs or outputs?

 You can use `.request` and `.streamingRequest` now!